ljw-struggle/Bioinfor-DanQ/README.md

 ### Data
 You need to first download the training, validation, and testing sets from DeepSEA.
-You can download the datasets from [here] (<http://deepsea.princeton.edu/media/code/deepsea_train_bundle.v0.9.tar.gz>).
+You can download the datasets from [here](<http://deepsea.princeton.edu/media/code/deepsea_train_bundle.v0.9.tar.gz>).
 After you have extracted the contents of the tar.gz file, move the 3 .mat files into the data/ folder.

 ### Model
-The model that trained by myself is available in BAIDU Net Disk [here] (https://pan.baidu.com/s/1tfYvDoO6Xvt7v7y70nDsXg)
+The model that trained by myself is available in BAIDU Net Disk [here](https://pan.baidu.com/s/1tfYvDoO6Xvt7v7y70nDsXg)

 ### Preprocess
 Because of my RAM limited, I firstly transform the train.mat file to .tfrecord files.